TEACHING PARTICIPATORY PRACTICE AS THE BEST WAY TO ADVOCATE FOR JUST, EQUITABLE COMMUNITIES

 F. Students shall exit Pratt as an engaged professional on the path to participate meaningfully in the field; help preserve the environment for generations to come; and foster inclusive planning and just cities.

-Students have full access to courses in the other Programs for Sustainable Planning and Development (PSPD) aside from the UPM: City and Regional Planning, Sustainable Environmental Systems, Historic Preservation, and Construction / Facilities Management, in addition to courses at Brooklyn Law School.
-Students may go further, to pursue two PSPD graduate degrees (combining planning and sustainability, or planning and preservation, or planning and development) at considerable savings in credits, cost, and time.
+Students have full access to courses in the other Graduate Center for Planning and the Environment (GCPE) aside from the UPM: City and Regional Planning, Sustainable Environmental Systems, Historic Preservation, and Construction / Facilities Management, in addition to courses at Brooklyn Law School.
+Students may go further, to pursue two GCPE graduate degrees (combining planning and sustainability, or planning and preservation, or planning and development) at considerable savings in credits, cost, and time.
 This enables students to graduate from Pratt doubly equipped and qualified.
 The same option (and savings) exists for a J.D. in law, in association with Brooklyn Law School.

 |File Name||File Size|